Keyfactor/hashicorp-vault-secretsengine/README.md

 **To publish the template**:

 1. Open the Certificate Authority MMC console
-1. Right on Certificate Templates in the left hand pane and select NEW – Certificate Template to Issue
+1. Right-click on Certificate Templates in the left hand pane and select NEW – Certificate Template to Issue
 !["template6"](images/template6.png)

 1. Select the template that was created in the previous step, and then click OK.